Frances Newton

 Newton was just shy of her 22nd birthday when she committed the murders for which she was executed.
-She maintained her innocence to the end, blaming the murders on a drug dealer named "Charlie" whom her husband, whom she claimed was a drug addict, had owed money.
+She maintained her innocence to the end.
+Newton claimed that her husband was a drug addict and the murders were committed by a dealer, “Charlie,” to whom he owed money.

 Newton was convicted on November 17, 1987, for killing her three family members "execution style" for life insurance money.
 It was reported that she and her husband had marital problems and were both dating other people.
 Newton was later executed at age 40.

 Forgery conviction

 In December 1985, Newton was sentenced to three years of probation for forgery.
 A previous employer also testified that they'd fired Newton for stealing money.

-Details of killings
+Murders

 All three victims were shot with a .25 caliber pistol which belonged to a man that Newton had been seeing at the time.
 Newton claimed that a drug dealer killed the three.
 She maintained her innocence from her first interrogation in 1987 until her execution in 2005.

 Prosecutors revealed that Newton had purchased life insurance policies for her husband, her daughter and herself just three weeks before the murders.
 The policies were valued at $50,000 each.
 Newton named herself as the beneficiary for her husband's and daughter's policies.
 She claimed that she forged her husband's signature in order to prevent him from discovering that she set aside money to pay the premiums.
 Prosecutors cited these facts as the basis for her motive.

 Newton was also found to have placed a paper bag containing the murder weapon in a relative's home shortly after the murders.
 A witness testified that they saw her hide the bag in the house.
 Newton said she had found the gun in her home and removed it as a safety precaution.
 The gun belonged to Michael Mouton, who told the police that he'd loaned it to his cousin, Jeffrey Frelow, several months earlier.
 When the gun was shown to Frelow, he recognized it and said that he kept in a chest of drawers in his bedroom.
 He also said that Frances Newton, whom he'd recently started dating, often did his laundry and had easy access to the gun.

 On October 25, 1988, Newton was found guilty of capital murder and sentenced to death.